gopala-kr/Quantum-Dots/23-Future-of-ET/README.md

   - React
   - Vue.js

-Example: Tesla doesnt' use any vendor provided Off-the-shelf ERP solutions, [they have built their own in-house ERP system called Warp which is used to plan, procure and produce cars.](https://www.quora.com/Why-did-Tesla-choose-to-develop-an-in-house-ERP-solution-as-opposed-to-buying-off-the-shelf-solutions-What-does-that-mean-for-companies-like-SAP-who-develop-off-the-shelf-ERP-solutions)
+Example: Tesla doesnt' use any vendor provided off-the-shelf ERP solutions, [they have built their own in-house ERP system called Warp which is used to plan, procure and produce cars.](https://www.quora.com/Why-did-Tesla-choose-to-develop-an-in-house-ERP-solution-as-opposed-to-buying-off-the-shelf-solutions-What-does-that-mean-for-companies-like-SAP-who-develop-off-the-shelf-ERP-solutions)

 Tesla tech stack